With the warming weather, I’ve been able to get out and do a little digging in my garden.

 Plus Nastursium flowers can also be added to your salad.

-As we talk about pest control, one of the biggest pests we’ve struggled with in our garden is deer.
+As we talk about pest control, one of the biggest pests we’ve struggled with in the past was deer in our garden.

 Can any of you relate?